 Sometimes older siblings may have ‘parented’ the younger ones, who may have delayed development or health issues.
 As a result, it’s important to maintain this companionship through what can be an emotional and difficult uprooting.

-Along with a room for each child, fostering siblings often requires extra time, enthusiasm and energy to meet the needs of each individual child, and Foster Carers who can accommodate child groups are in great demand.
+Along with providing a room for each child, fostering siblings requires extra time, enthusiasm, and energy to meet the needs of each young person.
+Foster carers who can accommodate siblings are always in demand.